 Bringing the Money Home: Rio Rancho has been owed millions of dollars from the Federal government for years and previous city leaders were unable to bring it home.
 When Mayor Hull stepped in, the Federal government agreed to pay back $2.6 million of the money it owes our community.
 With check in hand, Mayor Hull immediately put those tax dollars to work in our city.
 Mayor Hull will continue to tenaciously pursue this vital reimbursement left unresolved by the previous administration.

-New Mexico Mayors Caucus: Mayor Hull spearheaded the creation of this organization to unify the voices of all mayor across the state.
+New Mexico Mayors Caucus: Mayor Hull spearheaded the creation of this organization to unify the voices of all mayors across the state.
 There are several projects, changes, and policies that come from the State of New Mexico that have a significant impact on local municipalities.
 One mayor often times does not have the political clout to take on the legislature or other leaders in the state, but partnered with other community leaders throughout the state, they can successfully fight for their communities’ needs.

 NAIOP to Rio Rancho: Promoting this league of job creators, industry leaders, and more has helped our city become a major player in the region.
 We are now in front of many of these developers and forging lasting relationships with them.